codingami/character-generator/README.md

 # character-generator
-Build a 2D character generator with Spring and Java as the backend and React Redux and Javascript as the frontend.
+Build a 2D character generator with Spring and Java as the backend and React, Redux, and Javascript as the frontend.

 ## Refer to UML: